anderbubble/openzfs-docs/docs/performance-tuning.rst

    was created to satisfy the desire for a compression algorithm suitable for use in filesystems.
-Specifically, that it provides fair compression, has a high compression speed, has a high decompression speed and detects incompressible data detection quickly.
+Specifically, that it provides fair compression, has a high compression speed, has a high decompression speed and detects incompressible data quickly.

 GZIP (1 through 9)
    Classic Lempel-Ziv implementation.
 It provides high compression,